nomis/logitech-z906/protocol.rst

 The console implements the mute operation by setting the volume to 0 using lots of `Main volume down`_ commands and then back up using lots of `Main volume up`_ commands.
-Going into standby while muted will result in a volume of 0 being saved.
+Going into standby while muted may result in a volume of 0 being saved.

 Main volume up